thinkshout/d8-bookclub/#4 - Config Mangement/README.md

 Export both the content type and view using the site configuration tools.

-(This is a second attempt at #2https://github.com/thinkshout/d8-bookclub/tree/master/%232%20-%20Basic%20Blog)
+Note: This is a second attempt at [project #2](https://github.com/thinkshout/d8-bookclub/tree/master/%232%20-%20Basic%20Blog)